Roman Empire: Fall in the West and survival in the East

 The Western Roman Empire began to disintegrate in the early 5th century.
 The Romans fought off all invaders, most famously Attila, but the empire had assimilated so many Germanic peoples of dubious loyalty to Rome that the empire started to dismember itself.
 Most chronologies place the end of the Western Roman Empire in 476, when Romulus Augustulus was forced to abdicate to the Germanic warlord Odoacer.
+(Note: "Odoacer, who dethroned the last Roman emperor Romulus Augustulus in 476, used neither the imperial insignia nor the colour purple; they were used exclusively by the emperor in Byzantium.")
+(Note: "The patrician Orestes had married the daughter of Count Romulus, of Petovio in Noricum: the name of Augustus, notwithstanding the jealousy of power, was known at Aquileia as a familiar surname; and the appellations of the two great founders, of the city and of the monarchy, were thus strangely united in the last of their successors .....
+The life of this inoffensive youth was spared by the generous clemency of Odoacer; who dismissed him, with his whole family, from the Imperial palace.".)

 Odoacer ended the Western Empire by declaring Zeno sole emperor and placing himself as Zeno's nominal subordinate.
 In reality, Italy was ruled by Odoacer alone.
+(Note: "The republic (they repeat that name without a blush) might safely confide in the civil and military virtues of Odoacer; and they humbly request, that the emperor would invest him with the title of Patrician, and the administration of the diocese of Italy. .....
+His vanity was gratified by the title of sole emperor, and by the statues erected to his honor in the several quarters of Rome; .....
+He entertained a friendly, though ambiguous, correspondence with the patrician Odoacer; and he gratefully accepted the Imperial ensigns.")
 The Eastern Roman Empire, called the Byzantine Empire by later historians, continued until the reign of Constantine XI Palaiologos, the last Roman emperor.
 He died in battle in 1453 against Mehmed II and his Ottoman forces during the siege of Constantinople.
 Mehmed II adopted the title of caesar in an attempt to claim a connection to the former Empire.
 His claim was soon recognized by the Patriarchate of Constantinople, but not by European monarchs.